 I knew had to do something to help focus on the things I can control and try and be mindful about letting go of the things I can’t.

-How to make your Vision Board
+How to make a vision board

 - Choose your vision board style